 John Zorn, Yoko Ono, Laurie Anderson, Rammellzee, Mick Jagger, Material, Praxis, Pharoah Sanders, DJ Cheb i Sabbah, Sonny Sharrock, Fab Five Freddy, Nona Hendrix, Motorhead, Bernie Worrell, Eddie Hazell, Iggy Pop, Brian Eno, Bootsy Collins, DJ Krush, Afrika Bambaataa, Lou Reed, Maceo Parker, The Ramones, Peter Gabriel and Herbie Hancock are just some of the artists he has worked with or produced.

-Rooted in the punk ethos of do-it-yourself, his take on music has started, revived, and illuminated musical careers spanning all corners of sound.
-From playing with Brian Eno & David Byrne at the beginning of sampling to being enmeshed in the emerging world of hip-hop, when it was not a industry or global entity, Laswell has been digging forward.
+Rooted in the punk ethos of do-it-yourself, his take on music has started, revived and illuminated musical careers spanning all corners of sound.
+From playing with Brian Eno & David Byrne at the begining of sampling to being enmeshed in the emerging world of hip-hop, when it was not a industry or global entity, Laswell has been at the bleeding edge.
 His association with Fab Five Freddy, Afrika Bambaataa, Futura 2000 and Rammellzee caused him to think about how records would be made in the future.
 Not by musicians.
 But DJ’s.
 He once observed Larry Levan, of Paradise Garage fame, use a sub-harmonic synthesizer to enhance the low end frequencies in his sound system.
-Laswell’s constant search for avant-garde sounds and ideas would lead him to create the hit “Rockit” with Herbie Hancock and quickly placed him as a sought after producer in the mid 1980’s, a position that financially gave him the ability to curate and front personal projects such as Material, Praxis and Last Exit.
+Laswell’s constant search for avant-garde sounds and ideas would lead him creating the hit Rockit with Herbie Hancock and quickly placed him as a sought after producer in the mid 1980’s.
+A position that financially gave him the ability to curate and front personal projects such as Material, Praxis and Last Exit.

 We were very lucky to have Bill Laswell speak with us about that release and many other topics.
 We started with Detroit, since that is where he initially cut his musical teeth.